alexandros-papagrigoriou/brainfuck_interpreter/README.md

 make
 ```

+This command will:

+- Compile each source `.c` file into an object `.o` file inside the `build/` directory.
-This will build the program and create an executable file called `bf`.
+- Link all object files to create the executable file called `bf`.

 ---